Non-linear realizations and invariant action principles in higher gauge theory: Bosonic FDA gauge theories

-With the purpose of find a non-linear realization of the Poincar\'{e}-FDA, we gauge the algebra by introducing a composite gauge field carrying components in both algebraic sectors.
-By using the dual basis of vectors, the gauge field can be simply written as
+With the purpose of writing a non-linear realization of Poincar\'{e}-FDA, we gauge the algebra by introducing a composite gauge field carrying components in both algebraic sectors.
+According to (\ref{one}), we can use the dual basis of vectors and write the gauge fields as follows

-where the components along $\left\{ P_{a},J_{ab}\right\} $ and $\left\{ \tilde{P}_{a},\tilde{J}_{ab}\right\} $ are evaluated in the standard and extended sectors of the Poincar\'{e}-FDA respectively.
+where the components along $\left\{ P_{a},J_{ab}\right\} $ and $\left\{ \bar{P}_{a},\bar{J}_{ab}\right\} $ are evaluated in the standard and extended sectors of the Poincar\'{e}-FDA respectively.
 Moreover, we introduce a composite gauge parameter $\varepsilon$ carrying the following standard and extended components

-We now plug in eqs. (\ref{P1})-(\ref{P5}) and (\ref{P6}) into to eq. (\ref{deltamualone}), and set $p=3$, to calculate the gauge variation of gauge field.
-Notice that we make use of the dual basis $\left\{ t_{A},\tilde{t} _{A}\right\} $ and the relations of $L_{\infty} ^{\text{\textrm{Poincar\'{e}-FDA}}}$ to express the infinitesimal gauge variation as a single mathematical object without separating in standard and extended sectors.
+We now plug in eqs. (\ref{P1})-(\ref{P5b}) and (\ref{P6}) into to eq. (\ref{deltamualone}), and set $p=3$, to calculate the gauge variation of the gauge field.
+By making use of the dual basis $\left\{ t_{A},\bar{t} _{A}\right\} $ and the relations of $L_{\infty} ^{\text{\textrm{Poincar\'{e}-FDA}}}$, we express the infinitesimal gauge variation in terms of a single mathematical object without separating in standard and extended sectors.
 Thus, the gauge variation can be expressed as

 or, equivalently, in components as

 Notice that the structure constants of the cocycle are present in the last two terms of the r.h.s. of eq. (\ref{dP3}).